Install Tailwind CSS and dependencies

 </script>

 Install Tailwind CSS with PostCSS configuration and include the CSS file in your main.js.
 Configure the content paths in tailwind.config.js to include all Vue files for proper purging.
-Use utility classes directly in templates or create component classes with @layer directive.
-Tailwind’s responsive prefixes (sm:, md:, lg:) work seamlessly with Vue’s conditional rendering.
+Use utility classes directly in templates for styling, and leverage responsive prefixes like sm:, md:, lg: for responsive design.
 Combine with Vue’s computed properties for dynamic class generation.
-The framework provides excellent development experience with IntelliSense support in modern editors.

 Best Practice Note: